The Virgin Birth: Plausible, if God Exists

 “In none of the stories of the divine humans born from the union of a god and a mortal is the mortal a virgin.
 One has simply to diligently compare these myths to the virgin birth of Jesus to see that they lack any useful comparison.”

 Note: there is no realistic chance of any substantial contact by Christians in the Mediterranean world with myths about Krishna or the Buddha, within the first 50 years or so of Christianity.
 And the Aztecs lived on the other side of the world in Central America, and did not emerge as a culture for several hundred years after Jesus was born.
-Even Genghis Kahn, which legend says was birthed from the virgin daughter of a Mongol king, lived twelve centuries after Christ!
+Even Genghis Kahn, which legend says was birthed from the virgin daughter of a Mongol king, lived twelve centuries after Christ.

-Clearly, a good case can be made that the virgin birth is the best explanation of the available evidence, provided that we accept the existence of God or are at least open to the possibility of His existence.
+Clearly, a strong case can be made that the virgin birth is the best explanation of the available evidence, provided that we accept the existence of God or are at least open to the possibility of His existence.

 Admittedly, for those skeptical about God’s existence, the conclusion of the virgin birth may seem intolerable.
 But if a person can accept that God is big enough to do what humans deem impossible, then believing in the miracle of the virgin birth doesn’t actually require much faith.